Born This Way (song)

-"Born This Way" is a song by American singer Lady Gaga, and the lead single from her second studio album of the same name.
+"Born This Way" is a song by the American singer Lady Gaga, and the lead single from her second studio album of the same name.
 Written by Gaga and Jeppe Laursen, who produced it along with Fernando Garibay and DJ White Shadow, the track was developed while Gaga was on the road with the Monster Ball Tour.
-Inspired by 1990s music which empowered women, minorities, and the LGBT community, Gaga explained that "Born This Way" was her freedom song.
+Inspired by 1990s music which empowered women, minorities, and the LGBTQ community, Gaga explained that "Born This Way" was her freedom song.
 It was also inspired by Carl Bean and his song "I Was Born This Way", released in 1977.
 She sang part of the chorus at the 2010 MTV Video Music Awards and announced it as the lead single from the album, released on February 11, 2011.

 The song is backed by rumbling synth sounds, a humming bass and additional chorus percussion, with sole organ toward the end.
-The lyrics discuss the self-empowerment of the LGBT community and racial minorities.
+Its lyrics discuss the self-empowerment of the LGBTQ community and racial minorities.
 Critics positively reviewed the song, calling it a "club-ready anthem".
-In 2023, Rolling Stone named "Born This Way" the Most Inspirational LGBT Song of All Time.
-It reached number one in over 25 countries and was her third single to top the US Billboard Hot 100 chart and the 1,000th song in that chart's history (since 1958) to reach number one.
+In 2023, Rolling Stone named "Born This Way" the Most Inspirational LGBTQ Song of All Time.
+It reached number one in over 25 countries and was certified diamond in Brazil as well as multi-platinum in Australia, Austria, Canada, Italy, Norway, Sweden, the United Kingdom, and the United States.
 "Born This Way" has sold 8.2 million copies worldwide, making it one of the best-selling singles of all time.

 Nick Knight directed the accompanying music video, which was inspired by surrealist painters like Salvador Dalí and Francis Bacon.
 Gaga is depicted as giving birth to a new race during a prologue.
 After a series of dance sequences, the video concludes with the view of a city populated by this race.
 Critics noted the video's references to the work of Madonna, Michael Jackson and fashion designer Alexander McQueen, as well as Greek mythology and surrealism.

 Gaga performed the song at the 53rd Annual Grammy Awards after coming out of an incubating vessel.
 Shortly after, she added it to the setlist of the last leg of the Monster Ball Tour.
 "Born This Way" was later performed on television shows, such as Saturday Night Live, Dick Clark's New Year's Rockin' Eve and Good Morning America, many of the singer's tours, and it was notably part of her Super Bowl LI halftime show set.
 The song was treated with different remixes, including a "Country Road" version recorded by Gaga herself and another by Indian production duo Salim–Sulaiman.
 It has been covered by artists such as Alice Cooper, Madonna, and Katy Perry.